 The bibliographic information for the second source is similar.
 It includes the author's last name, first initial, and the date of publication.
 However, since this source is a book, it only lists the title, Humiliation, and the publishing information.
-The writer's annotation again includes a short summary of the source and a brief discussion of how she thinks it may be useful.
-Also note the reference to the other texts she intends to use.
+Read the writer's annotation.
+Note that it includes a short summary of the source and a brief discussion of how the writer thinks it may be useful.
+Also note the reference to the other texts he or she intends to use.

 The bibliographic presentation for the last source is the same as the first source.
-It lists the author's last name, followed by the publication date and the title of the article, "More Than One Way to Tell a Story: Rethinking the Place of Genre in Native American Autobiography and the Personal Essay."
-It includes the journal in which it was published, Studies in American Indian Literatures, Volume 19, the second issue, and the pages on which it appears.
-The annotation includes a short summary of the article, consisting of its thesis and how the writer plans to use it to support her analysis.
+It lists the author's last name, followed by the publication date and the title of the article, "More Than One Way to Tell a Story, Rethinking the Place of Genre in Native American Autobiography and the Personal Essay."
+It includes the journal in which it was published, Studies in American Indian Literatures, Vol. 19, the second issue, and the pages on which it appears.
+The annotation includes a short summary of the article, consisting of its thesis and how the writer plans to use it to support his or her analysis.

-As you can see, annotated bibliographies don't have to be long or complicated to be useful for writers during the drafting process.
+Annotated bibliographies don't have to be long or complicated to be useful for writers during the drafting process.